Quick start using tqec

 ps=list(np.logspace(-4, -1, 10)), # error rates

-noise_model_factory=NoiseModel.uniform_depolarizing # noise model
+noise_model_factory=NoiseModel.uniform_depolarizing, # noise model

-observables=[observables[1]], # observable of interest
+observables=[correlation_surfaces[1]], # observable of interest

 decoders=["pymatching"],